What began as a dream is now in its 40th Season…

-In April of 2016, Charles Latshaw was named the new Music Director of the Grand Junction Symphony Orchestra and will begin his tenure with the 2016-17 Season.
+In April of 2016, Charles Latshaw was named the new Music Director of the Grand Junction Symphony Orchestra and began his tenure with the 2016-17 Season.

 The GJSO further benefits by the existence of two groups — the Grand Junction Symphony Guild and the Grand Junction Symphony Foundation, both of which were established to ensure the longevity and success of the GJSO.
 The Guild hosts fundraising events and provides an extensive group of volunteers for the organization.
 The Foundation is a permanent endowment for the GJSO.

 The music education programs encompass an annual Children’s concert that has an attendance of over 2500 elementary children each year; a Concerts in the Classroom program that sees the GJSO musicians entering nearly every elementary school in Mesa County to perform in chamber ensembles; the new Symphony Storytime, in collaboration with the Mesa County Libraries, where a book and an instrument from the orchestra are showcased together; a Young Artist Competition each year that gives the winner the opportunity to perform with the full orchestra at a subscription concert; the Crystal Baton Composition Competition program, which is a composition contest for elementary and middle school students; and the Instrument Petting Zoo, which is a hands-on interactive program that teaches children about different instruments of the orchestra.